theQuert/XPS-9360-macOS/README.md

   - SupportAssist OS Recovery: OFF

+  ## You may receive the messages below during insntallation.

+  #### The macOS installation couldn't be completed.
+  #### To solve the problem, just IGNORE it.
+Then, REBOOT again.
+You will see the new entry has shown up in the Clover Interface.
+  ### If the system still fail to boot with the entry, please install again.

   ## Things to FIX after Boot into the System

  #### 1. Download and Installation the [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then Mount EFI partition with it.